Getting out of a timeshare

 If you bought a timeshare internationally, then you might need to consult with a lawyer in the other country.

 Always consider your choices very carefully, even when they come as legally-backed advice.

 Lawyers sometimes suggest that unhappy owners not pay their annual fees or make timeshare loan payments, because some timeshare companies may release you from your contract if you don't pay.

 However, a timeshare developer might just as easily report you to a collection agency or credit bureau, for nonpayment.
 Having an account in collections can drop your credit score, which can be very damaging to your finances.
 Additionally, your pay could be garnished to collect the money you owe.

-When a timeshare is causing you serious financial stress, another legal way out is by declaring bankruptcy — but that also will bang up your credit score, and the bankruptcy and will stay on your credit report for up to 10 years.
+When a timeshare is causing you serious financial stress, another legal way out is by declaring bankruptcy — but going this route will also affect your credit score, and the bankruptcy will stay on your credit report for up to 10 years.

 Filing for bankruptcy also costs money: from several hundred to thousands of dollars, including attorney fees.

 What to avoid when getting out of a timeshare